dpicky/aviation/ir-training-02.md

 We then moved on to utilising the GTN750 for approaches.
 I was very comfortable with this having spent a lot of time previously playing with it, however still learnt lots of tips.

 Over on the sim we did the LOC 23 approach into cambridge.

+## Session 12 (22nd April)

+## Session 13 (24th April)

+## Session 14 (26th April)

+## Session 15 (28th April)
+Connected up on Zoom and Parsec and jumped straight into the day's mission, which was to shoot some RNAV approachs at Guernsey using the GTN750.
+Wind was set at 210/30 (2000') and 180/15 (surface) so runway 27 was opted.
+Cloud base set to 250' and RVR 550m.
+I briefed myself and Timothy on the approach missing a few things and learning a few more.
+Everyone I do a briefing I seem to learn more but it gets easier.
+Big change today was the introduction of ATC where Timothy would play the multiple roles of instructor, motivator, controller and critic.

+Loaded up frequencies and approach into GTN and cross checked waypoints with plate.
+Struggled with putting in ATIS and learn't that some COM frequencies are not in the standard range of the COM box and therefore had to put in NAV.
+Never come across this in 20 years of flying, which was the bigger shock.

+Over to the sim and shocked at how little I could see of the runway in the low RVR.
+Took off and climbed to 2000' turning south until about 5 miles SW of the airport.
+Activated the approach and then headed to AMIBA IAF.
+Performed the approach with ATC and then executed the missed approach.
+Didn't do great on either the ATC or the flying but was safe.
+Missed approach didn't go too great either and got to the point of saturation.
+Got wrong altitude and missed a turn instruction from the GTN.
+Original plan was to enter the hold but messed up so decided to execute the procedure at OTMIS.
+All the while ATC (Timothy) was throwing in lots of RVRs which were below minimums so we talked about what I'd do in the real world.
+After some help from Timothy and ATC I got weather from St Malo which was acceptable and then coordinated with ATC heading into there.

+We stopped at that point to have a quick debrief about correct terminology on approaches which hasn't completely sunk in but hopefully will over time.

+All in all today was very hard but extremely enjoyable.
+I still easily get to the point of saturation but I feel I'm improving with practice.
+Still lots to take in but slowly getting there.